Management Shake-Up at Aldo: Founder’s Son Takes Top Post

 Aldo Group Inc. founder and executive chairman Aldo Bensadoun is shaking up the firm’s top ranks.
-Amid tumultuous retail times, the Moroccan Canadian businessman announced today that he is placing the future of the footwear retail chain in the hands of his eldest son, David Bensadoun.
+Amid tumultuous retail times, the Moroccan-Canadian businessman announced today that he is placing the future of the footwear retail chain in the hands of his eldest son, David Bensadoun.

-Effective April 3, David Bensadoun will become Aldo’s new CEO, replacing former VF Corp executive Patrik Fisk, who has led the company since 2014.
+Effective April 3, David Bensadoun will become Aldo’s new CEO, replacing former VF Corp. executive Patrik Frisk, who has led the Montreal-based company since 2014.

 David Bensadoun — who will report to newly appointed Aldo chairman Jurgen Schreiber — joined the company in 1995 as a project manager and rose through the ranks to his most recent role as president of Aldo Group North America.